lutz1nger/cs50p-notes-and-solutions/lecture-2-loops/notes-2.md

 + while True: is a infinited loop
 + the keyword continue continues the loop
 + the keyword break stops the loop
-+ instead of break, return can be used as well; then the loop is stopped and a value is returned
++ instead of break, return can be used as well, then the loop is stopped and a value is returned
 ```python
 def main():
     meow(get_number())